giacbrd/SmartPipeline/docs/api.rst

 Error Handling
 -----------------

-Exceptions to generate in case of soft_errors and how to handle them
+Exceptions to generate in case of errors and how to handle them

 .. autoclass:: smartpipeline.error.exceptions.SoftError
    :inherited-members: